xbeat/Machine-Learning/README.md

 AI vs Machine Learning

 Artificial Intelligence (AI) and Machine Learning (ML) are often used interchangeably, but they have distinct differences.
 AI is a broader concept that aims to create systems capable of performing tasks that typically require human intelligence.
 Machine Learning, on the other hand, is a subset of AI that focuses on algorithms that improve through experience and data.

+## Forward Algorithm for Hidden Markov Models in Python

+Introduction to Forward Algorithm for HMMs

+The Forward Algorithm is a crucial component in Hidden Markov Models (HMMs), used to efficiently calculate the probability of observing a sequence of events.
+It's particularly useful in speech recognition, natural language processing, and bioinformatics.

 ## Exploring Abstract Algebra with Python